heylittlehouse/lil-twitter/README.md

 The benefits of OO architecture is that it is easily extendable.
 Add an additional feture to your application, like:

  - a system for checking if new tweets have been created since page load, using long-polling.
- - have the river of tweets only display 10 tweets, and dynamically load more when the user scrolls to the bottom of the page.
+ - have the timeline of tweets only display 10 tweets, and dynamically load more when the user scrolls to the bottom of the page.
  - give the user the ability to click hashtags inside tweets, which would display tweets associated with that hashtag.

 ##### Endpoint Documentation